jhh130910/workshop-popgenome/README.md

 Loading VCF files
 -----------------

-There are two ways to read in VCF files:

--   Folder of VCF files: **readData**
+There are two ways to read in VCF files, either a folder of VCF files with **readData** or a single VCF file with **readVCF**.

--   Single VCF file: **readVCF**

 To read a VCF file using *readVCF* it needs to be compressed with *bgzip* and indexed with *tabix*.
 The tabix files need to be placed in the same folder as the vcf file.

 \# What parameters need to be defined GENOME.class\<- readVCF("great~t~it/vcf/LGE22.vcf.gz",